vitejs/vite/docs/guide/api-vite-environment.md

 }
 ```

-The environment will be accessible in middlewares or plugin hooks through `server.environment('workerd')`.
+The environment will be accessible in middlewares or plugin hooks through `server.environments`.
+In plugin hooks, the environment instance is passed in the options so they can do conditions depending on the way they are configured.

 ## `ModuleRunner`